-To qualify for admission, candidates must have earned a bachelor's degree from a regionally accredited institution of higher learning, have a minimum GPA of 3.0 and have an excellent record of teaching, as evidenced by the recommendations of supervisors.
+To qualify for admission, candidates must have earned a bachelor's degree from a regionally accredited institution of higher learning, ideally have a GPA of 3.0 and have an excellent record of teaching, as evidenced by the recommendations of supervisors.

 Applicants must demonstrate satisfactory writing skills, as well as satisfactory dispositions concerning the value of diversity, the efficacy of teacher leaders, and the belief that all children can learn as evidenced by a written essay and during the application interview.